0xkrt26/skills-github-pages/_posts/2026-04-28-the-accidental-ancestor-Luhn-algorithm.md

 ### Step 4.

-Append this check digit to the rightmost position of the number from step 2.
+Append this check digit to the rightmost position of the original number:

 ```
-68864017
+38462057
 ```
 ### And how does verifying work?